Description

 - Apple Peel | Green: The new green graded trail runs along to the Peel building and is ideal for a gentle cruise or anyone starting out in mountain biking.

-- Turn and Burn | Blue: The new blue trail runs very near the Eshiels Burn, and features a considerable number of turns.
+- Turn and Burn | Blue: The new blue trail runs very near the Eshiels Burn and features a considerable number of turns.
 This one is all about fun with big berms and easy jumps.

 - Smells Like Tweed Spirit | Red: Building on the pioneering Spooky Wood style with a mix of features.

 - Castle Black | Black: Most of our new trails run down the west side of Castle Hill.
-The new black trail has large jumps and fast for expert riders
+The new black trail has large jumps and is fast for expert riders

 Glentress Masterplan Taster Trails

 - Green, Blue, Red and Black Taster trails: These short stand-alone loops begin and end to the south of the Peel Tower and provide a way to sample each grade before committing to a network trail.
-The shared climb gradually change in difficulty from Green to Black grade as the climb goes on, before splitting at various points to separate Green, Blue, Red, and Black descents.
+The shared climb gradually changes in difficulty from Green to Black grade as the climb goes on, before splitting at various points to separate Green, Blue, Red, and Black descents.

 Off-Piste

-- Like most trail centres in the UK as riders skills progress and communities mature there is a network of unsanctioned off-piste trails in the region.
+- Like most trail centres in the UK, as riders' skills progress and communities mature, there is a network of unsanctioned off-piste trails in the region.
 These are unofficial.
 Ride at your own risk.

 Volunteer Community